CintiaG/MuPET-Flow/README.md

 ## Introduction

-This is the source repository for `MuPET-Flow`.
+This is the source repository for `MuPETFlow`.

-**MuPET-Flow** is a graphical user interface (GUI) tool designed to estimate ploidy from DNA cells stained with fluorescent dyes and analyzed via flow cytometry.
+**MuPETFlow** is a graphical user interface (GUI) tool designed to estimate ploidy from DNA cells stained with fluorescent dyes and analyzed via flow cytometry.
 It automates the processes of file uploading and configuration, peak fluorescence intensity detection, multiple histogram visualizations, peak error curation, ploidy and genome size calculations, and result exportation.

 ![](man/figures/MuPET-Flow_Screenshot.png)